Shelton Benjamin: All Elite Wrestling (2024–present)

 After losing the tag titles, The Hurt Syndicate began a feud with The Demand, losing to them at All Out on September 20 in a regular trios match, but defeated them in a rematch at Dynamite: Title Tuesday on October 7 in a Street Fight and on October 12 at WrestleDream in a tornado trios match to become the number one contenders for the AEW World Trios Championship, but failed to defeat The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) for the titles after Ricochet interfered.
+At Double or Nothing on May 24, 2026, Benjamin and Lashley were a part of Jericho's team in Stadium Stampede, where they defeated Ricochet's team.

 Personal life

 Benjamin is a fan of video games.
 He won WWE's THQ Superstar Challenge, a video game tournament that took place every year during WrestleMania weekend, four years in a row before retiring from the event in 2007.
 He has the Guinness World Record for "wrestler who won the most WWE THQ Superstar Challenges".
 In April 2020, during the nationwide quarantine in response to the COVID-19 pandemic, Benjamin jokingly asked parents via Twitter to keep their children from playing online games due to younger players beating his records.

 Since 2002, Benjamin has maintained a close friendship with Charlie Haas, who often refers to him as his "brother."
 He served as the best man at Haas and Jackie Gayda's wedding, and is the godfather to Haas' oldest daughter.
 Benjamin is also close friends with Brock Lesnar, having met him at the University of Minnesota and roomed with him.
 He once let Lesnar stay in his basement when Lesnar was out of money.
 In 2004, Benjamin visited Four Dwellings Primary Academy in Birmingham in the United Kingdom to teach students about reading week.

 Benjamin, along with Candice Michelle, Dave Bautista and Josh Mathews, represented WWE at the 2008 Democratic National Convention, in an effort to encourage fans to register to vote in the 2008 Presidential election.

 Benjamin has revealed on Lilian Garcia's podcast Chasing Glory in 2020 that he has two daughters.

 Benjamin has said he has vertigo, which can make his in-ring performance difficult.

 Benjamin is a teetotaller who does not consume drugs or alcohol; In 2025 he stated, "I was "straight edge" before straight edge was a [culture]".